When Parts of Self are Denied: Understanding Narcissism Through the Shadow

 Narcissism: Defending Against the Shadow

 In Jungian terms, narcissism reflects a rigid overidentification with the ego-ideal — the image one must perform in order to remain lovable, worthy, and powerful.
 This idealized self is often polished, superior, righteous, self-sufficient, and exceptional.
-Everything that contradicts this image — needs, shame, vulnerability, dependence, envy, apology, fear — is relegated to the shadow (Jung, 1968/1980).
+Everything that contradicts this image — needs, shame, vulnerability, dependence, envy, apology, imperfection, fear — is relegated to the shadow (Jung, 1968/1980).

 Thus, narcissism is sustained through projection.
 Dependency is disowned and perceived as neediness in others.
 Shame is disowned and experienced as defectiveness elsewhere.
 Aggression is disowned and reframed as victimhood.
-Self-doubt is disowned and projected as incompetence or weakness (Jung, 1968/1980).
+Self-doubt is disowned and projected as incompetence or weakness.
+This process is not typically conscious manipulation — though it certainly feels that way for the target of the projection.
+It is more so an unconscious attempt at psychic survival with collateral damage to those around them.

 Grandiosity as Compensation, Not Confidence